PingAccess

 About this task

-For information on configuring PingFederate as an OAuth authorization server, see OAuth configuration and Configuring authorization server settings in the PingFederate documentation.
+For information on configuring PingFederate as an authorization server, see OAuth configuration and Configuring authorization server settings in the PingFederate documentation.

 Before configuring a secure connection to the PingFederate runtime, export the PingFederate certificate and import it into a trusted certificate group in PingAccess: